-2.1 This report presents a response to the motion from Councillor Day, which was approved by Policy and Sustainability Committee on 5 October 2021.
+2.1 This report responds to the motion from Councillor Day, which was approved by Policy and Sustainability Committee on 5 October 2021, on Hard Facilities Management (FM) services.

 3. Background

 - 3.1 On 5 October 2021, the Policy and Sustainability Committee approved the following motion from Councillor Day: To note the work being undertaken by officers and request a further update in 3 cycles to look at opportunities to bring services in house from the hard FM contract during 2021/22 financial year. - 3.2 On 29 March 2022, an update on progress was included in the business bulletin to Policy and Sustainability Committee.